Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 — Matt Petrillo (@MattPetrillo) October 4, 2021

-For a list of gun violence resources in Philadelphia, click here.MORE NEWS: Officials In Ocean County Investigating Suspicious Deaths Of 2 Individuals Found Inside Home In Surf City
+For a list of gun violence resources in Philadelphia, click here.MORE NEWS: Federal Jury Selected For Philadelphia Labor Leader John Dougherty, City Councilmember Bobby Henon

 CBS3’s Matt Petrillo contributed to this report.